wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 3.0.6 =
+Fixed an issue with activation where too many posts on the site caused the php to run out of memory and the activation to fail.

 = 3.0.5 =
 Fixed issue on multisite where the $GLOBALS['wp_taxonomies'] array hadn't been created yet so a php warning was thrown.